dimaslanjaka/static-blog-generator/src-posts/Chimeraland/Recipes.md

 webtitle: Chimeraland
 ---

+## Chimeraland Cooking Guide
+Cooking time shows how many dishes you will get.
+5 seconds = 1 plate.
+This means, if you look at 10 seconds. for cooking time, you will get 2 dishes, which may not be what you want.
+You can cancel before cooking is done if you don't want more than one dish, it won't cost you anything.
+Basically, you can cook food in your **Camp** and **Stove**, but you may need certain tools to cook some foods, for example **Mixer** (you need to open it in Home Tech and create one).

 ### Grilled mushroom and Mushroom broth - Chimeraland cooking recipe to activate stove 2
 * Camp 2 is not permanent, this building will disappear within a certain time